KamranNiroomand/Text_Sum_DataBricks/README.md

 # Text_Sum_DataBricks

-This project implements an end-to-end AI and data solution.
-The goal is to ingest unstructured text data, apply structured processing using Databricks, and generate AI-powered summaries using Azure OpenAI.
-Architecture Overview

 This project follows Medallion Architecture (Bronze → Silver → Gold) to ensure structured and scalable data transformation.

 Bronze Layer → Stores raw, unstructured text data as-is.